Skip To Content

 • Provide regular and timely policy updates across the organisation, compiling briefings on key consultations and decisions for dissemination to senior leadership

-• Represent Smart Energy GB at third-party stakeholder events
+• Attend Smart Energy GB and third-party events for political and stakeholder audiences

 • The role will involve a certain amount of travel within Great Britain and occasional evening and weekend working